tbrugere/ECE229-project/README.md

 ```

 ## Deploying on production

+### With github actions (CI/CD)

+If you push the code onto the `deploy` branch on github, it will automatically deploy the code
+on EC2, using github actions.

+### Manually

 To deploy on the server, simply run on your local host
 (assuming your ssh public key is installed on the EC2 server)